 Similarly, the file containing the Union Army pension application of Baalam Speight’s widow Hannah Sauls Speight reveals that Baalam had enlisted as Baalam Edwards, his owner’s surname, but later adopted his father’s surname Speight.
 His brother Lafayette, on the other hand, had kept Edwards as his name.
 A witness named Lewis Harper testified that he had a brother named Loderick Artis.
 (Artis, born enslaved, had taken his free father’s surname.)

-Though researching slave ancestry is almost always difficult, creative consideration of the available evidence often yields surprising rewards.
+Though researching enslaved ancestry is almost always difficult, creative consideration of the available evidence often yields surprising rewards.
 Marriage records for people born into slavery often show surnames for both parents that are different from the child being married.
 Cross-reference siblings, and you’ll often find a completely different set of surnames.
-Be careful when trying to match former slaves to their kinfolk and their masters.
+Be careful when trying to match former enslave people to their kinfolk and their masters.
 Reasons for choosing names were varied and inscrutable, and people tried on different identities for a few years.
 Empowering for them — maddening for us!